 Aryans from central Asia invaded in two-wheeled chariots.

 By 1,000 BC they learned to use iron.
 A settled society evolved.
-Tribes became kingdoms with Aryans as priests and rulers.
+Tribes became kingdoms with priests and rulers.
 The subdued people became slaves, evolving into the caste system.
-The Hindu religion and sacred literature called The Vedas emerged.
+The Hindu religion emerged.

 In 322 BC Chandragupta Maurya founded a great empire.
 The greatest Mauryan ruler, Asoka, was appalled by the suffering caused by war.
 He converted to Buddhism.

 India faced nomad invaders from Central Asia.
-The Kushan Empire reached its peak under King Kanishka.
-The empire traded with the Roman Empire and the arts thrived.
-The empire broke up after the king died.
+The Empire reached its peak, trading with the Roman Empire and encouraging the arts, mathematics, astronomy, and medicine.